 The engine testing noise levels were compliant with this noise limit.

-The Table insert shows the maximum, minimum and average number of engine tests performed on an average day in each month along with the total number of tests completed in each month.
+The Table insert shows the average, maximum, and minimum (above zero) number of engine tests performed on an average day in each month along with the total number of tests completed in each month.

 Appendix A: Glossary of Terminology